radicle-dev/radicle-upstream/docs/development.md

 the command line.
 We avoid the Github UI for merging changes.
 See the [Licensing and DCO RFC][dr] for background on this.

-We require commits on `main` to be [signed with GPG][cm].

 After successful review, Github pull requests can be merged to `main` in two ways with a fast-forward merge being preferred.

 ### Fast-forward merge (preferred)

 1. Rebase the pull request branch onto `main` and push it.
-The pull request branch must be only one commit ahead of main and the commit must be GPG-signed.
+The pull request branch must be only one commit ahead of `main`.
 2. Wait for CI to pass
 3. Check out main and merge the feature branch with